vacp2p/rfc/specs/waku/waku.md

 ### Packet code Rationale

 Packet codes `0x00` and `0x01` are already used in all Waku / Whisper versions.
+Packet code `0x02` and `0x03` were previously used in Whisper but are deprecated as of Waku v0.4

 Packet code `0x22` is used to dynamically change the settings of a node.